-If you’ve ever spun up Coolify on a small VPS and watched your free memory evaporate, this post is for you.
-Ployer is a self-hosted, Git-driven Platform-as-a-Service built in Rust + SvelteKit, designed to do roughly what Coolify does, deploy your apps with automatic SSL, health checks, and webhooks, without taking a gigabyte of RAM to do it.
+Spin up Coolify on a small VPS and you watch your free memory evaporate.
+Ployer is my attempt at the same job with a smaller appetite: a self-hosted, Git-driven PaaS built in Rust and SvelteKit that deploys your apps with automatic SSL, health checks and webhooks, without spending a gigabyte of RAM to do it.

-Coolify is genuinely good software and has a wider feature surface than Ployer does today.
-But if your goal is “run a few apps on a small server without the control plane being the heaviest thing on the box,” the trade-offs look different.
+Coolify is genuinely good software and covers more ground than Ployer does today.
+But if what you want is to run a few apps on a small server without the control plane being the heaviest thing on the box, the trade-offs look different.

 | Coolify | Ployer | |